Upper Montclair, New Jersey

-Upper Montclair is a census-designated place (CDP), unincorporated community and neighborhood within Montclair in Essex County, New Jersey, United States.
-As of the 2010 United States Census, the population for the CDP was 11,565.
-The area is served as United States Postal Service ZIP code 07043.
+Upper Montclair is a census-designated place (CDP), unincorporated community and neighborhood within Montclair in Essex County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the population for the CDP was 11,565.
+The area is served as United States Postal Service ZIP Code 07043.
 It is often misperceived, even by Montclair residents, to be a separate municipality from Montclair, perhaps aided by this postal designation.

 History

 The area now known as Upper Montclair was first developed in the early 18th century as a rural community known as Speertown, named for John Speer, an early Dutch settler.
 The area remained a rural hamlet for much of that century.
 The modern township of Montclair, including Upper Montclair, was incorporated in 1868 from part of Bloomfield Township.
-In the early 21st century, the area became known as Uptown Montclair.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 2.536 square miles (6.569 km2), including 2.535 square miles (6.567 km2) of land and 0.001 square miles (0.002 km2) of water (0.04%).

 Upper Montclair is north of Watchung Avenue, covering 40.2% of Montclair township's area.